analysiscenter/batchflow/docs/intro/tf_layers.rst

 The block consist of predefined layers, among which:

-- convolutions (as well as dilated, separable and trasposed convolutions)
+- convolutions (as well as dilated, separable and transposed convolutions)
 - batch normalization
 - activation
 - global and spatial max pooling